shrinidhi99/Web-dev-practice/README.md

 * [angular-dev](https://github.com/shrinidhi99/Web-Development-Learning/tree/angular-dev): A basic angular application to build, serve and dockerize it.
 * [express-dev](https://github.com/shrinidhi99/Web-Development-Learning/tree/express-dev): A basic express application to build, serve and dockerize it.
 * [mysql-docker](https://github.com/shrinidhi99/Web-Development-Learning/tree/mysql-docker): A basic set of instructions to follow to run a MySQL database in a docker container in the local machine.
+* [postgresql-docker](https://github.com/shrinidhi99/Web-Development-Learning/tree/postgresql-docker): A basic set of instructions to follow to run a Postgresql database in a docker container in the local machine.